Five Lighting Ideas for a Well-Lit Pool

 With the Fourth of July only two weeks away, we’re well into the middle of summer.
 And you know what that means: if you haven’t already, it’s time to cool down at the pool.
 However, continuing the fun after the sun goes down requires a well-lit swimming pool.
 Though most home pools only have simple lighting installed for safety, pool lighting can also be a great way to amp up the ambiance of your backyard.
-Below are five ideas that will help you make the most of your pool lighting!
+These five ideas can help you get the most out of your pool lighting!

 1. Colored Underwater Lights